-Public authorities have undertaken technical work, co-ordination and consultations since 2000 in the preparation of this plan.
+Public authorities have in preparing this plan, been undertaking technical work, coordination and consultations since 2000.

 1.3.1 Investigation and technical work

 River, canal, lake, reservoir, estuary and coastal water bodies and ground water bodies in the district have been delineated based on physical characteristics (typology).
 Potential sources of pollution (pressures) were identified and impacts assessed.
 Monitoring was carried out and the status of waters was classified based on the results of this monitoring.
 The characterisation report and monitoring programme background documents are available from www.wfdireland.ie.